2017 Accredited Online Physical Therapy Programs

 - Human Development: Students study the growth and development of the human body, from conception to adulthood.
 This allows students to understand how illnesses can affect people differently at different life stages.

-- Kinesiology & Body Science: These classes cover the mechanics of the human body.
+- Kinesiology and Body Science: These classes cover the mechanics of the human body.
 Students learn how the musculoskeletal system works to afford movement, and how this movement can become impaired.

 - Musculoskeletal Rehabilitation: This is a specialized clinical course that covers particular exercises and assistive devices for musculoskeletal injuries.
 Topics like balance training and gait are discussed.